 Market conditions rule the trading world.
 If conditions are bad, trading can be difficult.
 When the markets are good, trading is easier.
-Study them, and take advantage of them as much as possible when trading.
+Study them and take advantage of them as much as possible when trading.

-- What are market conditions influence?
+- What do market conditions influence?

 - Economy: whether it’s up or down.

 - Monetary and fiscal policies affect the economy, which affects markets.

 - Interest rates also affect the economy and market conditions.

 - Inflation affects the economy and the markets.